crismali/magic_lamp/README.md

   # or
   # render partial: :foo, collection: [Foo.new, Foo.new, Foo.new]
   # or
-  # pretty much anything you can normall do with render
+  # pretty much anything you can normally do with render
 end
 ```
 Then if you ran: